lkesteloot/unsong/unsong.md

 Sataniel cast his head down.
 For a moment he seemed about to acquiese.
 Then, a weird look appeared on his face, a look unlike any that the angels had ever seen, almost a contortion.
 He spoke haltingly, as if trying a strange new language he had never spoken before.

-“Actually…God…God told me…that He really wanted some of you guys to follow me.
+“Actually...
+God...
+God told me... that He really wanted some of you guys to follow me.
 To go meet Thamiel.
 Yes.
 God said that.
 That was what He said.”

 A look of astonishment and joy flashed throughout the council.
 God had spoken!
 God rarely spoke to angels even once an aeon, and now God had spoken to their brother Sataniel!
 New information about the will of the Divine, a new opportunity to serve Him, to better conform their actions to the newly clarified Divine Will!